SecondThundeR/ghosty/README.md

 ## Just a moment of attention

-This bot can add and remove words from a JSON array.
-This implementation is missing from the main branch due to problems with these operations on Heroku.
+This bot can add and remove words from a JSON array, however this implementation is missing from the main branch due to problems with these operations on Heroku.
 These additional functionality can be found [on this branch](https://github.com/SecondThundeR/secondthunder-js-bot/tree/add-delete-from-json), so you can choose what you need more from bot

 ## How to use this bot